csdms/ivy/lessons/git/github-authentication.md

 To create a new SSH key,
 type the following into a terminal:
 ```
-$ ssh-keygen -t ed25519 -C "[your email address]"
+$ ssh-keygen -t ed25519 -C "YOUR EMAIL"
 ```
 The `-t` flag specifies the type of key to create;
 in this case,
 using the [ed25519](https://en.wikipedia.org/wiki/EdDSA#Ed25519) algorithm.
-Use the email address associated with your GitHub account.
+Use the email address associated with your GitHub account, keeping the quote marks.
-Follow the prompts and enter a password.
+Follow the prompts and enter a passphrase for the key.

 Check the contents of your **.ssh** directory (which will now exist if it didn't before):
 ```